 This traditional pattern is brought up-to-date with fabrics and quick techniques.

-This version has a turned pointed top and the smaller version was made from 5″ squares and the template by the E-Z company; a selection of squares are often available in your local quilt shop, but you could use up your scraps and the smaller template will fit onto a 2 1/2″ jelly roll strip; you still need to applique the petals onto a background fabric and it also needs a handle which can be fused into place.
-(The template for a larger version can be found as a pdf in the Dresden Plate workshop for subscribed members).
+This version has a turned pointed top and the smaller version was made from 5″ squares and the template by the E-Z company.
+A selection of squares are often available in your local quilt shop, but you could use up your scraps and the smaller template will fit onto a 2 1/2″ jelly roll strip.
+You still need to applique the petals onto a background fabric, and it also needs a handle which can be fused into place.

-As the top of each petal is already turned it makes simple work of the applique which can be done by hand (workshop coming soon) or by machine:
+As the top of each petal is already turned it makes simple work of the applique, which can be done by hand or by machine.

 Do take a look at the Invisible Machine Applique workshop with Dawn Cameron-Dick.

 If you have enjoyed this, you might like to check out the Dresden Plate workshop video with Jennie.